Telephony Projects at home:

 Growing up, I was a telephone nerd, and at age 14 bought my first stepper switch.
 Without any documentation or instruction, I was able to get it to be somewhat operational, inelegantly mounted hanging at the edge of a stepstool.
 During high school, in parallel with rebuilding a pipe organ, I bought several rotary stepper switches and added some relays to make a rudimentary 2-phone dial system.
 Now, upon nearing retirement, the telephone bug resurfaced, and I started collecting SXS (Strowger step-by-step) switches, and related components to construct a PBX exchange.
 Ebay was my friend!

 Now 90% complete and mostly operational, it currently serves as a conversation piece for guests, and eventually will be donated to a museum to demonstrate this technology.

 - 4 digit extensions (subscribers) (7 digit with digit-absorbing: first 3 digits are ignored)

 - 200 point line finders

 - Additional demonstration technology: AE-style rotary-stepping linefinder (uniselector), and per-station uniselector (line-switch) rotary-stepping hunt for a free first selector

 - Dial 8(Panasonic 612 PBX), 9(outside trunk line(PTSN)), 0(Operator: 555 Switchboard)

 - Two intercept recordings (selector, connector)

 - Dialtone (Imprecise tone: free-running 350 and 440Hz oscillators), busy signal

-- Rotary hunt, level hunt for busy stations
+- Rotary hunt, level hunt for idle stations (skips busy lines)

 - Tone to pulse converter (prior to first selectors)